Home Topamax

 Seizures

 During a seizure, brain cells work much faster than they normally would.
-Topamax is designed to stop seizures when they first begin by preventing brain cells from working in overdrive.
+Topamax stops seizures when they first begin by preventing brain cells from working in overdrive.

 Topamax gained FDA approval in 1996 for the treatment of various forms of epilepsy, a neurological disorder characterized by recurrent, uncontrolled seizures.
-Doctors also prescribe the medicine for patients 2 years or older whose seizures are associated with Lennox-Gastaut syndrome, a disorder that accounts for up to 10 percent of all cases of childhood epilepsy.
-Topamax is not approved for use in children younger than 2 years of age.
+Doctors also prescribe the medicine for patients two years or older whose seizures are associated with Lennox-Gastaut syndrome, a disorder that accounts for up to 10% of all cases of childhood epilepsy.
+Topamax is not approved for use in children younger than two years of age.

 • Partial onset seizures